 The public sector, on the other hand, will need an extranet for developing shared services, delivering emergency plans, working with key stakeholders, and managing development projects, to name but a few.

 In the legal sector, lawyers can utilise secure extranets to share confidential case documents with other law firms, clients, and any relevant third parties by creating a secure online environment.

 Whatever your sector, it’s important to consult with colleagues to find out their extranet software requirements.
 This will put you in a better position to choose a solution that can be used across your organisation.

 Once you have defined your extranet’s purpose, it’s time to focus on the required tools that will achieve an efficient system.
 Different packages offer various tools and it can be hard knowing which ones you may need.

 A good way of deciding is to consider your business’s stakeholders and whether you want your extranet to collaborate, consult, or inform them.
 Many organisations choose a combination of all three elements.
 Once you’ve made a decision, consider tools that boost stakeholders’ engagement.

 Rule out software that doesn’t offer the optimum range of functionality to fulfil your organisation’s particular needs.
 Similarly, don’t choose packages that offer a lot of unnecessary functions that may cost you extra money for no reason.

 Once you have a shortlist of software packages with the tools that you need, check whether their online workspace is flexible.
 When you’ve narrowed the choice down, it’s often possible to use a free trial to evaluate how your chosen software packages perform.

-Having the correct extranet software will help you achieve your purpose as a business and will also ensure the system is embraced, rather than endured, by colleagues and external partners.
+Having the correct extranet software will help you achieve your purpose as a business and will also ensure the system is embraced – rather than endured – by your staff and external partners.